He faked his death to evade sexual assault charges, officials say. Police found him in a Scottish hospital.

 “That created a hit, so we knew where he was,” Leavitt said.

-The county attorney noted that Rossi could have continued to evade law enforcement if various agencies hadn’t worked together.
+The county attorney noted that Rossi could have continued to evade law enforcement if various agencies had not worked together.

-“You have a rape case in the state of Utah and through quite ingenious and massive collaboration between law enforcement entities, we find a suspect in a hospital in Scotland,” Leavitt said.
+“You have a rape case in the state of Utah, and through quite ingenious and massive collaboration between law enforcement entities, we find a suspect in a hospital in Scotland,” Leavitt said.
 “There’s absolutely no way in the world that we’re going to be able to bring this case to justice without those efforts.”